2019 Beginning Beekeeping Course

 Beginning Beekeeping Course

-The course is free, and designed to supply a novice beekeeper with all the information needed to take a colony from it’s inception through its first year.
-We only ask that you be interested in beekeeping.
-The class is free, and open to all who are interested in beekeeping.
+This course is designed to supply a novice beekeeper with all the information needed to take a colony from its inception through its first year.

 Questions?
 Call Bill Miller at (334)794-8362 or e-mail him at email@example.com